 Wow.
 Walter was amazing, cannot say enough good things!

-Whether tis better to repair your windshield, or replace it, that is the question.
-And here’s how you determine the answer.
+Whether it's better to repair your windshield, or replace it, that is the question.
+And here’s how you determine the answer:

-Once the technician has completed his preparation of the pinchweld, he will prepare the glass.
-In the case of the windshield, he will apply an adhesive (known as urethane) to the glass.
-He will take care to do so properly, and not to contaminate any surface on either the windshield or the pinchweld.
-He will place the windshield in the opening carefully, achieving a proper fit.
-Before he finishes, he will clean and water-test the job to ensure there are no leaks or air bubbles, and will double check that any systems he had to work with, such as heads-up displays or automated drive assist systems, are back in good working order.
+Once the technician has completed his preparation of the pinchweld, they will prepare the glass.
+In the case of the windshield, they will apply an adhesive (known as urethane) to the glass.
+The technician will take care to do so properly, and not to contaminate any surface on either the windshield or the pinchweld.
+They will place the windshield in the opening carefully, achieving a proper fit.
+Before they finish, the technician will clean and water-test the job to ensure there are no leaks or air bubbles, and will double check that any systems he had to work with, such as heads-up displays or automated drive assist systems, are back in good working order.

 Your vehicle will need to remain stationary until the adhesive cures.
 Each urethane requires a unique minimum amount of time before it cures.
 The amount of time necessary is based on the type of urethane used, and the surrounding temperature and atmospheric conditions.
 The quality Affiliate companies at Glass.com will tell you how long your vehicle must remain stationary to achieve a minimum drive-away time.
 Many Glass.com Affiliates use a quick-cure urethane that can require as little as one hour before the car can be driven.